Winding Forward: In 2026, I Hope to Say “Yes” More Often

 Reading poetry at the Bowery Poetry Club in Manhattan

-It hit me then how much I’ve built a life where solitude feels safer than closeness, how I’ve convinced myself that being self-contained is strength, when sometimes it’s just fear wearing a convincing costume.
+It hit me then how much I’ve built a life where my forced solitude feels so much safer to me than true closeness with anyone, and how I’ve convinced myself that feeling is a strength.
+It never is.

 Doing a comic book signing at Forbidden Planet in Manhattan with: (left to right) Michael Dialynas, James Tynion IV, Marguerite Bennett, IT ME, and Fabio Valle

 At one point, a man sat near me and struck up a conversation.
-I’ll be honest, I was annoyed at first.
-I was in my head.
-In my zone.
+I’ll be honest, I was annoyed at first since I had my AirPods in and I had drifted into my writer world.
 I didn’t want to be interrupted.
 But he was kind, and curious, and open.
-It was successfully disarming.
-We talked.
-About the year.
-About life.
-About how hard it had been.
+It was disarming.
+We talked about the year and life.
+We each seemed to be having difficulty finding balance.

-He told me his girlfriend had called him mean, not cruel, not malicious, just mean.
-And that hearing it forced him to confront the way he’d been carrying his stress and pain and projecting it outward.
-He said he was trying to change that.
-Trying to do better.
+He told me his girlfriend had called him mean.
+I guess she really meant it as part of a larger issue, as that seemed to trigger something in him.
+He said that hearing it forced him to confront the way he’d been carrying his stress and pain and projecting it outward.
+He said he was trying to change that and do better.

 I told him about myself.
-About being bullied when I was younger.
-About learning, at an early age, to turn everything inward.
-To make myself smaller.
-To punish myself before anyone else could.
+About being bullied when I was younger, and learning at an early age to turn everything inward and make myself small.
+I did this to punish myself before anyone else could.
 I told him that even now, decades later, I still fight that instinct.
 That even when I succeed, even when I’m loved, part of me is waiting for the other shoe to drop.

 We didn’t exchange numbers.
 We didn’t promise to keep in touch.
 We just shared a moment of honesty between two people who happened to sit next to each other on the last day of the year.